krispya/react-three-update/README.md

     // be moved by input, physics or other interactions.
   });

-  useRenderUpdate((state, delta, renderState) => {
+  useRenderUpdate((state, delta, fixedState) => {
-    // These updates happen right before the node graph is rendered.
+    // These updates happen during the rendering stage such as for
-    // You would want to do matrix updates or postprocessing here.
-  });
+    // postprocessing.
+You can use an optional second paramter to define
+    // a render function to be run at the end.
+Combine this with
+    // frameloop={{ manual: true }} on Update.
+  }, isRenderFunc);

   return {
     /* children */